maram-9/currency-converter-react/README.md

 Hello!

 I made project during programming course with YouCode.
+This application was builted with React, using JSX syntax and use live updated clock.
-My currency converter created in React tha allows you to convert PLN currency to the USD, GBP, EUR, CHF.
+My currency converter allow you to convert PLN currency to other curriercies from around the world and is live rating by europian central bank.
-That was rating on 06.12.2022.
-I created a Clock which is live updated.

 # Demo
 https://maram-9.github.io/currency-converter-react/